 - Being able to express a preference as to whether you wish to be buried or cremated

 If you die without a valid Will, you die “intestate” and the laws of intestacy apply which mean your own wishes and own personal circumstances are simply ignored.
 These rules are very strict:

 - Married/Civil Partner and no children – everything will pass to your wife/husband/Civil Partner

 - Married/Civil Partner with children – your personal ‘chattels’ and the first £270,000 of your estate pass to your wife/husband/Civil Partner.
-The rest of the estate (‘the residue’) is split – half to your wife/husband/Civil Partner and the other half to your children (not your step children)
+The rest of the estate (‘the residue’) is split – half to your wife/husband/Civil Partner and the other half to your own children

-- Single with no children – everything passes first to any living parents, then sisters/brothers of whole blood (or their children), then half-brothers/sisters (or their children), then any living grandparents, then aunts/uncles of whole blood (or their children), then aunts/uncles of half-blood (or their children), then to the Crown
+- Single with no children – everything passes first to any living parents, then sisters/brothers (or their children), then half-brothers/sisters (or their children), then any living grandparents, then aunts/uncles (or their children), then aunts/uncles of half-blood (or their children), then to the Crown

 - Single with children and you are the sole parent with legal ‘Parental Responsibility’ – everything will pass to the children